MastrMatt/liteDB/README.md

 ### Meta Commands

--   DEL: (key) - Deletes the value specified by key.
+-   del: (key) - Deletes the value specified by key.
 Returns the amount of keys deleted
--   KEYS - Returns all the key:value pairs in the database
+-   keys - Returns all the key:value pairs in the database
--   FLUSHALL - Removes all the key:value pairs in the database.
+-   flushall - Removes all the key:value pairs in the database.
 Returns nil

 ### Strings

--   GET: (key) - Get the value of a key, it the key does not exist return an error.
+-   get: (key) - Get the value of a key, it the key does not exist return an error.
 Returns the value
--   SET: (key, value) - Sets a new key:value pair in the hashtable, it the key already exists returns an error.
+-   set: (key, value) - Sets a new key:value pair in the hashtable, it the key already exists returns an error.
 Returns nil

 ### Hashtable

--   HSET: (key, field, value) - Sets a field:value pair in the hash specified by key.
+-   hset: (key, field, value) - Sets a field:value pair in the hash specified by key.
 If the key does not exist, it will create it.
 It the field already exists, it overrides the previous value.
 Returns nil
--   HGET: (key, field) - Gets the value of field from the hash specified by key.
+-   hget: (key, field) - Gets the value of field from the hash specified by key.
 Returns the value
--   HDEL: (key, field) - Deletes a field from the hash specified by key.
+-   hdel: (key, field) - Deletes a field from the hash specified by key.
 Returns an integer for how many elements were removed
--   HGETALL: (key) - Returns all fields and values of the hash specified by key.
+-   hgetall: (key) - Returns all fields and values of the hash specified by key.

 ### Lists

--   LPUSH, RPUSH: (key, value) - Adds value to the list specified by key.
+-   lpush, rpush: (key, value) - Adds value to the list specified by key.
 If key does not exist, a new list is created.
 Returns an integer for how many elements were added
--   LPOP, RPOP: (key, value) - Removes and returns the corresponding element of the list specified by key.
+-   lpop, rpop: (key, value) - Removes and returns the corresponding element of the list specified by key.
 Returns an integer for how many elements were removed
--   LLEN: (key) - Returns the length of the list specified by key
+-   llen: (key) - Returns the length of the list specified by key
--   LRANGE: (key, start, stop) - Returns values from index start up to and including index stop from the list.
+-   lrange: (key, start, stop) - Returns values from index start up to and including index stop from the list.
 The list is specified by key.
--   LTRIM: (key, start, stop) - Trims a list from index start up to and including index stop.
+-   ltrim: (key, start, stop) - Trims a list from index start up to and including index stop.
 The list is specified by key.
 Returns nil
--   LSET: (key, index, value) - Sets the index of the list to contain value.
+-   lset: (key, index, value) - Sets the index of the list to contain value.
 The list is specified by the key.
 Returns nil

 ### Sorted Sets

--   ZADD: (key, score, name) - Adds (score, name) to the set specified by key.
+-   zadd: (key, score, name) - Adds (score, name) to the set specified by key.
 If the key does not exist, it is created.
 If (score, name) already exists , it is updated.
 Returns the number of elements inserted or updated.

--   ZREM: (key, name) - Removes the element from the sorted set with the specified name.
+-   zrem: (key, name) - Removes the element from the sorted set with the specified name.
 The sorted set is specified by key.
 Returns the number of elements removed.

--   ZSCORE: (key, name) - Returns the score of the element with the specified name from the sorted set specified by key.
+-   zscore: (key, name) - Returns the score of the element with the specified name from the sorted set specified by key.

--   ZQUERY: (key score name offset limit) -
+-   zquery: (key score name offset limit) -
     General query command meant to combine various typical Redis sorted cmds into one.
     ZrangeByScore: ZQUERY with (key score "" offset limit), Zrange by rank: ZQUERY with (key -inf "" offset limit)